Share to Help Inspire Others

-Last Updated on March 14, 2024
+Last Updated on January 29, 2026

-Egg muffins are great for breakfast because they’re easy to make, healthy, low carb, and packed with filling protein that’ll stop cravings and keep you feeling full for hours.
-If you’re looking for a quick and easy breakfast that’s great for health and fitness, my egg muffins are a must-try recipe.
-I’m going to show you 3 ways to make them, too.
+Egg muffins are great for breakfast because they’re easy to make, healthy, low carb, and packed with filling protein that helps stop cravings and keep you feeling full for hours.

 What are Egg Muffins?

-Egg muffins are made exactly like muffins, except that they exclusively have eggs and veggies baked in a muffin tin.
-They’re kind of like mini fritattas or bite-sized open-faced omelets.
-I recommend egg muffins to my clients that don’t like cooking & struggle with cravings because they’re SO easy to make, delicious and regulate hunger & blood sugar levels.
-But they’re great for anyone that wants a quick, tasty breakfast that’s super easy to make.
+I recommend egg muffins to my clients who don’t like cooking and struggle with cravings because they’re so easy to make, delicious, and they help regulate hunger and blood sugar.
+But honestly they’re great for anyone who wants a quick tasty breakfast that doesn’t require effort at 7am.

-Egg muffins are great for automatic portion control and meal prep, too.
+Egg muffins are great for automatic portion control and meal prep too.

 8 tomato and spinach egg muffins on a cooling rack